Fort Myers Bicycle Accident Lawyer

 Always wear the proper gear when riding, especially footwear.
 While it’s tempting to ride with flip flops or sandals when you are riding to the beach, resist that temptation.
 Carry open-toed footwear with you and change your shoes once you get to the beach.

 - If you plan to ride between dusk and dawn, equip your bike with front and rear lights to make yourself visible.

 - Always wear a properly-fitted bicycle helmet.
 Throw away any helmet that has been in an accident and buy a new one.

 Keep emergency contact information in your phone and in your pack or a pouch on the bike.
 If your phone gets destroyed in a wreck, first responders will be able to contact a loved one through written information.
 Laminate the information or put it in a zippered baggie to protect it from the elements.
 Having emergency contact information could save first responders a lot of time in locating your identification and loved ones.

 Contact Viles & Beckman if Someone Injured You on Your Bike

 If a bicycle accident injures you or a family member, you may have rights to substantial financial compensation.
 Contact Viles & Beckman at (239) 208-5223 to schedule a free, confidential, no-obligation consultation with a member of our team.
-We have years of experience representing Floridians injured in cycling accidents, and can give you the best chance of recovering the money you need and deserve.
+We have years of experience representing Floridians injured in cycling accidents, pedestrian accidents and can give you the best chance of recovering the money you need and deserve.